sanjayankur31/ankursinha.in/content/pages/02-research-profile.rst

 Among other tools, I use the `NEST neural simulator <nest-simulator.org/>`__ quite a bit.
 I prefer Python to Matlab, and `Open source software to proprietary tools <http://opensourceforneuroscience.org/>`__ in general.

+I am part of the team that builds and maintains `NeuroFedora`_.
+Our goal is to provide a large set of neuroscience software to users in an easy, ready to use way---via the Fedora_ Linux distribution.

 Ph.D. candidate at Herts
 ------------------------